laitanawe/linuxbio/_episodes/05-permissions.md

 Along with each file's content, the operating system stores the numeric IDs of the user and group that own it.

-The user-and-group model means that for each file every user on the system falls into one of three categories: the owner of the file, someone in the file's group, and everyone else.

-For each of these three categories, the computer keeps track of whether people in that category can read the file, write to the file, or execute the file
-(i.e., run it if it is a program).

 For example, if a file had the following set of permissions:

 <table class="table table-striped">